 What is femtech?

 The need for femtech emerged from the scarcity of research dedicated to women’s health.
-Only 4% of research and development dollars went into women-specific issues, despite women spending $500 billion in medical expenses every year.
+Only 4% of research and development dollars went into specific women’s health issues, despite women spending $500 billion in medical expenses every year.
 This lack of investment in women’s health could be a direct result of cultural taboos that made it difficult for women to get life-saving treatment for treatable conditions.
 As men populate boardrooms and make decisions about women’s health — men make 84.6% of all US GPs, according to PitchBook’s 2021 All In — ignoring talk about sexual reproductive health continues the prevalence of these taboos that ends up hurting women.

 Femtech solutions can fill the gap by offering varied solutions and products aimed at improving women’s health.
 There are period and fertility tracking apps, like Clue, Flo, DOT, FertilityIQ, Lady Cycle, and Forte Medical, among others.
 Other companies offer fertility services like IVF and egg freezing such as Univfy, Apricity, and Progyny.
-Nurx provides birth control prescription and delivery via an app.
+Nurx provides birth control prescription and delivery via a mobile app.
 To help underserved communities, Twentyeight Health offers birth control and reproductive services to underprivileged women online.

 The growth of femtech